agforero/Interactive-Lab-Hub/Lab 6/README.md

 **\*\*\*Consider how you might use this messaging system on interactive devices, and draw/write down 5 ideas here.\*\*\***

+1. A rock-paper-scissors game between two devices.
+A button for each, and then some centralized program displays who won.
+2. Morse code transmittor.
+If one user presses down on a button, the other hears a beep sound.
+3. Cute "I'm thinking of you" thing for long-distance relationships.
+Press the button when you're thinking of your S/O.
+4. Paging system to let the other user know someone is there to see them.
+Like, the kind of thing a secretary has.
+5. The kind of thing nukes are launched with.
+Both people need to press the button for a thing to happen.
+Maybe it's a pretend game where the nuke isn't launched unless both users press a button simultaneously.

 ### Part C
 ### Streaming a Sensor